-With this in mind, the Law Offices of Russell I. Marnell, P.C. can assist in expertly crafting a comprehensive and completely collaborative prenuptial agreement that sensitively considers each party’s concerns.
+With this in mind, Marnell Law Group, P.C. can assist in expertly crafting a comprehensive and completely collaborative prenuptial agreement that sensitively considers each party’s concerns.
 Our firm’s Client Centered, Client Focused Care® approach is the underpinning of a synergistic and thoughtful discussion.

 Additionally, instead of spending hours emotionally debating or justifying a prenuptial agreement alone, our team of expert legal counselors is available to walk both parties through the benefits of a prenuptial agreement before it is even drafted.
 We can provide guidelines, samples, outlines, and ideas to ensure that each person is fairly represented and comfortable with the final agreement.